 - Second offense: Minimum sentence of 15 days, maximum of two years.

 - Third or subsequent offense: Minimum sentence of 90 days, maximum of three years.

 Let a Drug Lawyer Help You

-If you find yourself facing drug charges dealing with Oxycodone, do not hesitate to contact the drug attorneys at Texas Criminal Defense Group to discuss your case.
-You should never face serious criminal charges without the help of an experienced criminal defense lawyer.
+In conclusion, if you find yourself facing drug charges dealing with Oxycodone, do not hesitate to contact the drug attorneys at Texas Criminal Defense Group to discuss your case.
+Therefore, you should never face serious criminal charges without the help of an experienced criminal defense lawyer.